dsccommunity/SharePointDsc/README.md

  * Fixed bug with xSPWorkManagementServiceApp schema
  * Added support to xSPSearchServiceApp to configure the default content access account
  * Added support for SSL web apps to xSPWebApplication
- * Added support for xSPDistributedCacheService to allow provisionin across multiple servers in a specific sequence
+ * Added support for xSPDistributedCacheService to allow provisioning across multiple servers in a specific sequence
  * Added version as optional parameter for the xSPFeature resource to allow upgrading features to a specific version
  * Fixed a bug with xSPUserProfileSyncConnection to ensure it gets the correct context
  * Added MOF descriptions to all resources to improve editing experience in PowerShell ISE